 - In the left-hand column, I made a list of all my clients.

 - Then, I looked over my assignments for the last few months and figured out when I was likely to be paid for them.

-For instance, client #1, a national newspaper, had assigned me a story in early January.
+For instance, client #1, a national newspaper, had assigned a story in early January.
 I’d submitted it a week before I created the spreadsheet and I was typically paid by this publication two weeks after invoicing.
-That meant that I was going to be paid in February.
-I entered in the amount of that payment in the February column in front of the publication’s name.
-I went through my entire list in this way and finally, after I was done, I was able to add up the projections for each upcoming month.
+That meant I would be paid in February.
+I entered the amount of that payment in the February column in front of the publication’s name.
+I went through my entire list in this way and after I was done, I could add up the projections for each upcoming month.